majinaru/renova-retro/README.md

 # Reference

 This website is a direct application of the algorithm described by Johannes Kopf and Dani Lischinski of The Hebrew University.
-Their paper is titled (Depixiling Pixel Art)[https://johanneskopf.de/publications/pixelart/]
+Their paper is titled [Depixelizing Pixel Art](https://johanneskopf.de/publications/pixelart/)